jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 ### Sheila in the Wind, Adrian Hayter

 The author documents his journey in a 100 year old yacht from the UK to Australia, without a motor.
 The boat in this story is the sister of my wife's family's boat, so it was an interesting personal read.

-## Sport

-### Born to Run, Christopher McDougall

-A fascinating first-principles approach to running in action.

 ### The Extra Mile